-- 1. The current Meat Inspector classification series (2123) that was amended as a result of the above Settlement Agreement to create a "Meat Inspector Trainee" classification will continue.
-The specification for this new classification previously included in the Settlement Agreement will remain and will be the entry level position in the Meat Inspector series.
-The Meat Inspector Trainee is in Pay Range 28.
-Employees in this new classification shall serve a one (1) year probationary period and are not eligible for the overtime roster.
+- 1. Meat Inspector Trainees are not eligible for the overtime roster. - 2.
 Upon the successful completion of a Meat Inspector Trainee's probationary period, the employee will be immediately reclassified to a Meat Inspector and will be placed in step 2 of the Meat Inspector Pay Range and shall be eligible for the overtime roster.

-The Meat Inspector Pay Range is not affected by this Agreement. - Meat Inspector Trainers are not to be held responsible for independent work performed by trainees.
+Meat Inspector Pay Supplements:

-- 2. Meat Inspectors will earn a five percent (5%) supplement for hours worked in a pay period, when assigned the following duties within a pay period: - a.
+- 1. Meat Inspectors will earn a five percent (5%) supplement for hours worked in a pay period, when assigned the following duties within a pay period: - a.
 Training: Meat Inspectors will be paid the five percent (5%) supplement when assigned to train newly hired Meat Inspector Trainees.
 ODA shall also pay the supplement to a Meat Inspector for training other Meat Inspectors on changes to procedures or legal requirements and refresher courses, as needed.
 Compensation will be on an hourly basis.
-Such use of the supplement is an appropriate topic of discussion for the committee created in Section 5 of this Agreement on a non-binding basis. - h Correction Facility: Meat Inspectors will receive the five percent (5%) supplement for each hour worked in a pay period while he or she is assigned to Pickaway Correctional Institution (PCI).
-It is understood by the parties that the Meat Inspector assigned to inspection functions at PCI will receive the supplement for each hour worked either at the regular straight time or overtime rate in each pay period while assigned to PCI.
-Within this Section, a holiday in which the inspector is not required to inspect the facility will be counted as an inspection day for the employee currently assigned this duty. employee who is required to cover a PCI assignment on a temporary basis, such as when the assigned employee uses sick, vacation or personal leave, will receive the supplement for all hours worked.
-All inspectors assigned to PCI will be entitled to the five percent (5%) supplement except for the meat inspection trainee. - c.
-Meat Inspectors who receive specialized training in such activities as the United States Department of Agriculture, Agriculture Marketing Service's Certification and Acceptance Service shall receive the five percent (5%) supplement for each hour devoted to the activity. - d.
+Such use of the supplement is an appropriate topic of discussion for the committee created in Section 5 of this Agreement on a non-binding basis.
+Meat Inspector Trainers are not to be held responsible for independent work performed by trainees. - b.
+Meat Inspectors who receive specialized training in such activities as the United States Department of Agriculture, Agriculture Marketing Service's Certification and Acceptance

+Service shall receive the five percent (5%) supplement for each hour devoted to the activity.

+- c.
 Meat Inspectors are occasionally assigned by the supervisors to assist a new establishment in accomplishing the many detailed regulatory tasks to prepare for the inauguration of meat and poultry inspection.
-Inspectors who are assigned this duty shall receive a five percent (5%) supplement for each hour worked in doing this activity. - e.
+Inspectors who are assigned this duty shall receive a five percent (5%) supplement for each hour worked in doing this activity. - d.
 ODA shall determine that other duties are appropriate for this supplement.
-Such duties shall be discussed by the joint committee created in Section 5 of this Agreement. - 3.
-The parties acknowledge that training new employees, assisting a new plant become operational, doing acceptance work for another government Agency.
-This settlement in no way diminishes the supervisor's ability to perform these duties.
-It is further understood that an employee who performs multiple duties that could earn the supplement will only earn five percent (5%) as a supplement.
-An employee cannot earn more than one five percent (5%) supplement at a time.
+Such duties shall be discussed by the joint committee created in Section 5 of this Agreement. - 2.
+The parties acknowledge that training new employees, assisting a new plant become operational, doing acceptance work for another government Agency, and other duties deemed appropriate for this supplement are supervisory duties which may, from time to time, be assigned to a bargaining unit employee; however, this in no way diminishes the supervisor's ability to perform these duties. - 3.
+Employees shall not normally be assigned multiple duties eligible for the supplement; however, an employee cannot earn more than one five percent (5%) supplement at a time; regardless of the number of eligible duties performed. - 4.
+ODA reserves the right to determine the employees who are assigned duties which qualify for the pay supplement.a.
+ODA will consider such factors such as knowledge, skills and abilities of the employee as well as proximity to the work location abilities of the employee as well as proximity to the work location when assigning duties which qualify for the pay supplement.